 YES.
 Chickpeas are nutrient-dense food rich in protein and fiber.
-According to a study published in the journal Nutrients, people who regularly consume chickpeas have higher intakes of fiber, vitamins A, E and C, folate, magnesium, potassium, iron, and antioxidants.
-Fiber is an important part of your diet, as it prevents constipation, helps control blood sugar and reduces the appetite.
+According to this study published in the journal Nutrients, people who regularly consume chickpeas have higher intakes of fiber, vitamins A, E and C, folate, magnesium, potassium, iron, and antioxidants.
+Fiber is an important part of your diet, as it prevents constipation, helps control blood sugar, and reduces the appetite.

-HERBS AND SPICES: when you add paprika and oregano to the “soffritto” base, the heated oil helps these ingredients to release beautiful aromas, deep color, and flavor.
+When you add paprika and oregano to the soffritto base, the heated oil helps these ingredients to release beautiful aromas, deep color, and flavor.

 However, make sure the dried oregano has still his intense flavor, since stale oregano leaves make everything taste kind of dusty (It happened to me a few times!).